tfiers/phd/README.md

 In vivo connectomics -- mapping the wires between neurons based on voltage imaging recordings.
 Proof of concept simulation.

+👉 Website with rendered notebooks & documentation: https://tfiers.github.io/voltage-to-wiring-sim

+(There's some text below that is out of date).

 ## How to navigate this project